-Sri Lanka has many untapped international opportunities for Sri Lanka to counter a resurgence of youth radicalisation, and that Sri Lanka can play a larger role in shaping counter radicalisation efforts both regionally and globally.
-The article begins by providing an overview of the types of radicalisation in Sri Lanka, explaining the country’s engagement to counter radicalisation, and highlighting gaps in its counter radicalisation efforts.
-It then considers opportunities to expand engagement to address this issue, at regional and global levels.
+Sri Lanka has many untapped international opportunities to counter a resurgence of youth radicalisation.
+Additionally, if the government acts effectively and efficiently in the aftermath of the Easter Sunday attacks, the country could also play a larger role in shaping counter radicalisation efforts both regionally and globally.
+This Policy Brief attempts to facilitate better and stronger counter radicalisation efforts in Sri Lanka by providing examples of the types of radicalisation in Sri Lanka, explaining the country’s previous international engagement to counter radicalisation, and by highlighting gaps in its counter radicalisation efforts.
+It then considers opportunities to expand engagement to address this issue, at the regional and global level.

-Left-wing radicalisation; the JVP (1960s-1980s)
+1. Left-wing radicalisation; the JVP (1960s-1980s)

 The emergence of youth radicalisation in post-independence Sri Lanka can be traced back to the establishment of the Janatha Vimukthi Peramuna (JVP) in the late 1960s.
 The JVP was a Marxist-Leninist group composed primarily of rural Sinhalese youth who had become frustrated with the government’s failure to provide them avenues for employment and upward social mobility.
 These grievances provided fertile ground for radicalisation along Marxist-Leninist lines, particularly given the regional and global contexts of the Cold War.
 The JVP first attempted to seize power from the government in 1971, an insurrection that was suppressed using military force.
 This was followed by a second attempt in the late 1980s.
-The JVP’s second insurrection, also suppressed by military force, was launched largely in response to the Indo-Lanka Accord of 1987 and left up to 60,000 people dead.
-The JVP has since reformed, and is now a major electoral party in Sri Lankan politics.
+The JVP’s second insurrection, also suppressed by military force, was launched largely in response to the Indo-Lanka Accord of 198711 and left up to 60,000 people dead.12 The JVP has since reformed, and is now a major electoral party in Sri Lankan politics.

-Right-wing radicalisation; the LTTE (1976-2009)
+2. Right-wing radicalisation; the LTTE (1976-2009)

 The Liberation Tigers of Tamil Eelam (LTTE), an ethno-nationalist separatist group, waged war against the Sri Lankan government to carve out an independent state in the North and East of the country for Sri Lanka’s Tamil minority.
 The group engaged in recruiting and radicalising children and youth.
 It was reported by UNICEF that over 6,000 child soldiers13 were recruited by the LTTE between 2003 and 2008.
 Additionally, following the end of the civil war in 2009, official sources indicate that over 500 youth14 from the LTTE entered the government-supported rehabilitation programme.

-Politico-religious radicalisation; the Bodu Bala Sena (2012-present)
+3. Politico-religious radicalisation; the Bodu Bala Sena (2012-present)

 Having provided an overview of the kinds of youth radicalisation in post-independence Sri Lanka, this article considers below how Sri Lanka has engaged the international community to help counter such youth radicalisation.
 International engagement so far has broadly taken two forms: practical engagement (development of rehabilitation programmes) and normative engagement (adoption of international normative frameworks to promote de-radicalisation).

-The 6+1 model includes six programmes: education, vocational training, spiritual growth, recreational activities, psycho-social counselling, and exposure to society, culture and family.
+The 6+1 model includes six programmes:27 education, vocational training, spiritual growth, recreational activities, psycho-social counselling, and exposure to society, culture and family.
 The ‘+1’ component includes preparing the wider community to accept and assist in aftercare, to prevent re-radicalisation and marginalisation.

 There have been attempts to measure the success of Sri Lanka’s 6+1 model.
 Researchers, including psychologists from the University of Maryland, used two control groups28 to assess changes in attitudes and opinions; one group was exposed to the 6+1 model for nine months, and the other group was not.
 An analysis of the two control groups signified that over time the group exposed to the 6+1 model changed their attitude29 towards armed violence, while the other group did not.
 The researchers concluded30 that this finding provides preliminary evidence for the success of the programme – although it does not indicate whether the effect of the programme will last in the long term.
 While the number of youth de-radicalised through the programme is currently unavailable, official government statistics indicate that over 11,000 participants of the programmes31 were reintegrated into society.

 While this model is not without its flaws and critics, it is nevertheless an important example of Sri Lanka’s attempts to engage with the international community to counter radicalisation.

 In normative engagement, Sri Lanka has sought to counter youth radicalisation by ratifying the Optional Protocol32 to the Convention on the Rights of the Child on the involvement of children in armed conflict.
-In ratifying the Optional Protocol, Sri Lanka issued a ‘Declaration’ that: “(a) there is no compulsory, forced or coerced recruitment into the national armed forces; (b) recruitment is solely on a voluntary basis; (c) the minimum age for voluntary recruitment into national armed forces is 18 years.”
+In ratifying the Optional Protocol, Sri Lanka issued a ‘Declaration’33 that: “(a) there is no compulsory, forced or coerced recruitment into the national armed forces; (b) recruitment is solely on a voluntary basis; (c) the minimum age for voluntary recruitment into national armed forces is 18 years.”

-Gaps in Engagement Efforts
+3. Gaps in Engagement Efforts

 While Sri Lanka’s efforts to counter youth radicalisation have been largely commendable, they have been narrowly related to tackling youth radicalised by the LTTE.
 The government is yet to engage globally to counter youth radicalisation driven by other groups and ideologies, and establish counter radicalisation programmes that adapt quickly to emerging trends in radicalisation.

 By contrast, other countries have updated their counter radicalisation programmes to maintain their overall effectiveness.
 In March 2017, Singapore’s Deputy Prime Minister, Teo Chee Hean, pointed to new global contexts36 which underscore Singapore’s intolerance for divisive or exclusivist speech – such as the rise of far-right politicians in Europe and anti-immigration policies.
-Furthermore, a study on ‘Preventing and Countering Youth Radicalisation in the EU’ recommended radicalisation should be “analysed as a dynamic process in specific contexts in which violence is embedded.”
+Furthermore, a study on ‘Preventing and Countering Youth Radicalisation in the EU’37 recommended radicalisation should be “analysed as a dynamic process in specific contexts in which violence is embedded.”

 Therefore, notwithstanding the success of its 6+1 model, Sri Lanka needs to do more to ensure that its counter radicalisation programme remains dynamic and up-to-date, and comprehensive in terms of addressing various kinds of youth radicalisation.
 Such opportunities are many and varied, but can be broadly classified within the categories of regional engagement and global engagement.